 If you’re on this site, you’re probably well past the usual conservative options when it comes to spine pain treatment: over the counter medications, rest, heat/ice, physical therapy, acupuncture, and chiropractic care.
 So what are you left with for treating Degenerative Disc Disease (DDD), disc bulges, arthritis, or general neck and/or back pain?
 Some pain management clinics may recommend an epidural steroid injection (ESI) which places strong anti-inflammatory medication around inflamed spinal nerves and discs.
 For the proper condition such as a bulging disc with nerve impingement, a true herniated disc, or annular tear, an ESI may be the right choice.
-The steroid can help temporarily with pain, but the potential side effects of the steroid such as increased bone fracture rate, and alterations in your body’s own ability to make steroids makes ESIs a less than attractive choice.
+The steroid can help temporarily with pain, but the potential side effects of the steroid such as increased bone fracture rate, and alterations in your body’s own ability to make steroids must be taken into consideration.
 Other doctors may recommend invasive spine surgery such as a fusion or laminectomy.
-Unfortunately, these surgeries may not work and may lead to complications such as persistent or new pain, necessity for opiate medications for pain control, and missed work.
+Unfortunately, these surgeries may not work and may lead to complications such as persistent or new pain, necessity for opioid medications for pain control, and missed work.

 At The Spine & Pain Center of California, achieving your best clinical outcome is our number one priority.
 We will first establish a definitive diagnosis of your condition.
 This will be done through a records review, physical examination, and personally reviewing available imaging studies.
 In addition a dynamic ultrasound may be used to assess movement and contractility of the spine to detect pathology which may not be evident on static images such as MRI or x-ray.